 Introduction

-This article provides an overview of the Employee Dashboard's key sections, including your equity summary and detailed breakdowns of your stakes and vesting.
+This article provides an overview of the Stakeholder Dashboard's key sections, including your equity summary and detailed breakdowns of your stakes and vesting.
 Explore these features to gain a clearer understanding of your equity and its potential growth.

-Here's a breakdown of the Employee Dashboard:
+Here's a breakdown of the Stakeholder Dashboard:

-Employee Dashboard
+Stakeholder Dashboard

 Your equity